IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Todo

 ## Near
+* Disable processing if there is a scan process in progress
 * Remove direct use for DbContext
 * Same DLL in two services
 * Test replay in sub functions